tildesarecool/JS-Exploration/README.md

 I'm think of trying "100 days of code" since I've already got 4 or 5 days in row anyway.

+Maybe I'll try my own version of breakout.
+Or some variation using the contents from "The Coding Train".
+That could be a thing.

 23 December 2018

 Since it's been 18 months i guess I'm not going to be doing the youtube thing above.